-- 1. Have a minimum grade point average of 2.5 on a (4.0 GPA scale) at the undergraduate level from a regionally accredited college/university. - 2.
-Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of the GRE.
+- 1. Have a minimum cumulative grade point average of 2.65 (4.00 scale) at the undergraduate level from a regionally accredited college/university. - 2.
+Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of the GRE (if required).
 Together the combined score must be a minimum of 286.
 Some programs may require higher GRE scores.
-MBA students are required to attain a minimum GMAT score of 350. - Hold a baccalaureate degree or its equivalent from a regionally accredited college or university. - 4.
+MBA students are required to attain a minimum GMAT score of 350. - 3.
+Hold a baccalaureate degree or its equivalent from a regionally accredited college or university. - 4.
 Meet all program-specific requirements.

 NOTE: Individual departments may require higher GRE/GMAT scores or other specific requirements; see departmental sections for details.
-Deferral of admission status is not allowed for: Psychology, Social Work, and Communicative Sciences.